colorjs/color-space/docs/library-comparison.md

 rgb.hsl(255, 128, 0)    // R/G/B: 0–255
 ```

-Normalized ranges are convenient for GPU shaders and CSS `color-mix()` math; conventional ranges are self-documenting and match CSS output directly.
-Neither is wrong — the choice has downstream consequences for everything built on top.
+Normalized RGB is convenient for GPU and compositing work; conventional per-space ranges are self-documenting and often match standards or CSS coordinates directly.
+Neither choice is universally right, so callers should consult each library's range metadata rather than assume every channel is 0–1.

 ---